Quansight/Quansight-website/apps/labs/posts/sympy-documentation.md

   Sphinx extension that allowed users to execute the example code blocks in the SymPy documentation directly in their browser.

 Of these, all except the third, splitting large pages, were done as part of the CZI grant work.
-See below for more details.
-Splitting large pages hasn't been done yet due to technical difficulties with the Sphinx autodoc extension, as well as due to the fact that the large pages are now much easier to navigate with the new Sphinx theme (see below).
+Splitting large pages hasn't been done yet due to technical difficulties with the Sphinx autodoc extension, as well as due to the fact that the large pages are now much easier to navigate with the new Sphinx theme.

 The SymPy Live extension in the documentation was removed, as it was considered too much of a maintenance burden for the SymPy community to